therealmko/bitcoin-ticker/readme.md

 If you need to reset your Pico W:
 1. Disconnect power from the device
-2. Reconnect while holding the BOOTSEL button
+2. Connect the ticker to your computer while holding the BOOTSEL button
 3. Release the button after 2 seconds
+4. Upload firmware again (see quickstart section)

 ## 🆘 Support